 - H-1B visa status can be extended in one-year increments beyond the six-year cap if the individual has had a labor certification application pending on their behalf for more than 365 days prior to reaching the cap, H-1B Visa status can be extended for three years if a PERM application is approved, subsequent I 140 application is approved, and immigrant visa number availability does not allow the filing of their green card application.

 Individuals presently in the U.S. under H-1B work visa status may begin to immediately work for a new H-1B employer as soon as the USCIS receives an H-1B Visa application filed on their behalf.

 The H-1B Cap: Proactive Legal Counsel

-April 1, 2010 will now be the earliest date an employer may file a petition requesting H-1B employment on behalf of a prospective employee who has never been classified as an H-1B non-immigrant.
-The employment start date must be October 1st, 2010 or later (the start of the U.S. Government's Fiscal Year 2011).
+April 1 of each year is the earliest date an employer may file a petition requesting H-1B employment on behalf of a prospective employee who has never been classified as an H-1B non-immigrant.
+The employment start date must be October 1st or later (the start of the U.S. Government's Fiscal Year).

 [The H-1B cap does not apply to individuals who already are in H-1B status and who are applying for an extension of their H-1B status.]

 The ability to file typically closes within a few days after April 1st of each year since the H visa caps are quickly met.
-Therefore, The Shapiro Law Group recommends that you now begin reviewing your anticipated employment needs as they may relate to the sponsorship of individuals requiring an H-1B work visa for Fiscal Year 2011.
+Therefore, The Shapiro Law Group recommends that you now begin reviewing your anticipated employment needs as they may relate to the sponsorship of individuals requiring an H-1B work visa.
 We can assist immediately in assembling the documentation required for H-1B approval, in order to submit applications in a timely manner after filing opens.